 In grade 4, 57 per cent report feeling that school is a place they belong.
 This is a slight decrease from last year's 58 per cent.
 This is an area where the provincial average is consistently higher than that of VSB.
 In grade 7, 60 per cent report feeling that school is a place they belong.
 This is an increase from last year's 53 per cent and the provincial average of 58 per cent.
-At the grade 10 level, 40 per cent report feeling that school is a place they belong.
-This is a decrease from last year's 51 per cent and lower than the provincial average of 49 per cent.
+At the grade 10 level, 40 per cent report feeling that school is a place than the provincial average of 49 per cent.
 At the grade 12 level, 45 per cent report a sense of belonging-this number has been consistent for the past two years.